MCorentin/vargen/README.md

 ````

 You will obtain a data.frame with the list of variants, their position on GRCh38, the ensembl id and hgnc gene symbol of
 the gene associated with the variant and the source (omim, fantom5, gtex or gwas).
+For gtex, the name of the tissue from
+which the variant was found is written in parenthesis, for example: "gtex (Adipose_Subcutaneous)"

 ````
 head(obesity_variants)